dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 Compound pendulum

-Use dimensional analysis to deduce as much as you can about the period 𝑇 of a compound pendulum—that is, a pendulum where the l
+Use dimensional analysis to deduce as much as you can about the period 𝑇 of a compound pendulum — that is, a pendulum where the l

 bob is not a point mass but is an extended object of mass 𝑚.
 The light rod (no longer a string) of length 𝑙 is fixed to the center of mass of the object, which has a moment of inertia 𝐼CM about the point of m